TSA screeners found record number of firearms in carry-on bags in 2018

 The discoveries came during a year that saw airline travel up by 5.5 percent over 2017.
 TSA said "significant security enhancements" also contributed to the record number of guns found.

-The airports with the largest number of firearms seizures were in the south and west.
-Atlanta's Hartsfield-Jackson led the list, followed by Dallas/Ft.
-Worth, Phoenix, Denver, and Orlando.
-Four of the top 10 were in Texas, including Houston, Austin, and Dallas Love Field.
+The airports with the largest number of firearms seizures were in the South and the West.
+Atlanta's Hartsfield-Jackson led the list, followed by Dallas/Fort Worth, Phoenix, Denver, and Orlando, Florida.
+Four of the top 10 were in Texas: George W. Bush Intercontinental in Houston, Austin-Bergstrom, Dallas/Fort Worth and Dallas Love Field.

-In addition to guns, screeners found a host of other prohibited items in passenger carry-ons.
+In addition to guns, screeners found a host of other prohibited items in passenger carry-ons and checked baggage.
 Three smoke grenades were found at Nashville International Airport, and the discovery of five replica mortar shells at Orlando's airport caused authorities to shut down screening operations until an explosive specialist arrived and declared the items safe.

 The number of weapons found has gone up every year since TSA began reporting the data — from 926 in 2008 to 4,239 last year.
 And the rate of guns seized per passenger screened has also risen steadily.